RakhithJK/BishopFox-sliver-wiki/Stagers.md

 ## Example

 Sliver implements staging by reusing the profiles feature.
-Profiles are sorts of implant blueprints that define a configuration to be reused by the `generate-profile` command.
+Profiles are sorts of implant blueprints that define a configuration to be reused by the `profile generate` command.
 The following command creates a new profile that we will use for our staging listener:

 ```